 On west point recruits :Partly they learn, partly they die.
 But I gotta float my stick same as you, I never saw one of ’em I had to be ashamed of.

 The film also paints a sympathetic portrait of the American Natives.
 Hondo asks Angie to pack up and leave for safety as the Apaches are on the warpath, but she says that we are on good terms with them and we have a treaty.
-Wayne says that ‘We’, the whites have broken the treaty .we have lied to them and there is no term for lie in Apache language, and hence, they are going to come hard at the settlers, and the main conflict in the film is in regards to this.
+Wayne says that ‘We’, the whites have broken the treaty; we have lied to them and there is no term for lie in Apache language, and hence, they are going to come hard at the settlers; the main conflict in the film is in regards to this.
 Vittorio, the reasonable Apache chief, adopts Johnny into the Apache tribe thus allowing Angie and Johnny to continue living in the ranch.
 Meanwhile, Hondo kills Angie’s real husband in a skirmish.
 Hondo is mistaken for Angie’s husband by Vittorio ,who has been forcing Angie to take a husband to help her raise Johnny.
 Angie lies to save Hondo’s life and thus a wounded Hondo, who was hurt in a knife fight with Silva – Vittorio’s second in command, lands back at Angie’s ranch.
 Their romantic tryst that was left off after the first act renews and Angie confesses her love for him.
 But soon she finds out that Hondo has killed her husband, but that does not change her affections for him, as she reveals that her husband was a cad, and a drunkard, who was constantly unfaithful to her; who married her only for the ranch and then abandoned her.
 Thus, Hondo and Angie’s love story has a happy ending, with Hondo using an Apache term ‘Varlabania‘ – that is used during Apache marriage ceremony – which means ‘Forever’ to seal their relationship.

 “End of a way of life.
 Too bad.
 It was a good way.”

 The film was shot in 3-D which was quite a rage in the early fifties.
 Along with Hitchcock’s Dial M for Murder, this film has the best use of this technology.
 For some years Hollywood had been suffering a decline in viewership, partly due to the advent of TV, and of all the great stars, only Wayne remained immune.
 His films were still guaranteed earners and all the major studios either concentrated on him, or came up with gimmicky ideas to draw people back to the cinema.
 One of the gimmicks they turned to was 3D, and even Duke decided to try it on Hondo.
 Despite his pulling power and his track record, he never took success for granted.
 He was innovative and determined to hold onto his place, and if gimmicks were the way forward, he had to be on the front line; fighting with everything at his disposal has always been Duke’s motto.
-Even then, there are very few gimmicky 3-D shots in the film, like the thrusting of knives and spears .The director John Farrow mainly used it to give depth to the beautiful desert landscape, and i guess Wayne would have looked particularly imposing in 3-D, especially in moments when he is walking towards the camera, Though Duke doesn’t need such extra dimensions to assert himself on screen.
+Even then, there are very few gimmicky 3-D shots in the film, like the thrusting of knives and spears .The director John Farrow mainly used it to give depth to the beautiful desert landscape, and I guess Wayne would have looked particularly imposing in 3-D, especially in moments when he is walking towards the camera in the opening shots; though Duke doesn’t need such extra dimensions to assert himself on screen.
 Duke was going through a difficult period in his personal life during the making of the film: He was undergoing a messy divorce from his second wife and he disliked the film’s director John Farrow.
-On top of that, filming in 3-D proved to be difficult, it required many more retakes than normal, delays tended to be longer and equipment often broke down.
+On top of that, filming in 3-D proved to be difficult, it required many more takes than normal, delays tended to be longer and equipment often broke down.
 Worse, by the time the film released, 3-D was on the wane and the film was released mostly in the ‘flat’ format, but still the film was a box office hit.

 Hondo is not spoken off as often as The Searchers, Stagecoach or Red River, mainly because the film does not have the sweep and greatness of those films.
 But this is a vintage John Wayne film and a very good Western, where we get to see John Wayne adding extra dimensions to his screen persona, even if one discount the 3-D.